Chart Color Schemes

 Parkdale displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Parkdale's dwellings, as per the latest Census, consisted of 54.7% houses and 45.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is comparable to Melbourne metro's composition of 54.8% houses and 45.2% other dwellings.
-Home ownership in Parkdale stood at 38.6%, with mortgaged dwellings at 38.9% and rented dwellings at 22.5%.
-The median monthly mortgage repayment was $2,366, higher than Melbourne metro's average of $2,167.
-Median weekly rent in Parkdale was recorded at $410, the same as Melbourne metro's figure.
-Nationally, Parkdale's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Parkdale's dwelling structures, as per the latest Census, consisted of 54.7% houses and 45.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is similar to Melbourne metro's structure of 54.8% houses and 45.2% other dwellings.
+Home ownership in Parkdale was higher at 38.6%, with the rest being mortgaged (38.9%) or rented (22.5%).
+The median monthly mortgage repayment was $2,366, above Melbourne metro's average of $2,167.
+Median weekly rent was recorded at $410, equal to Melbourne metro's figure.
+Nationally, Parkdale's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing